-Although there has been much criticism regarding the conditionalities imposed by the World Bank and the IMF4 and the participation process itself, several actors opted for joining the PRSP process, reckoning that PRSPs could present genuine opportunities for like-minded organizations to come together and influence macroeconomic policies at the country level.
+Although there has been much criticism regarding the conditionalities imposed by the World Bank and the IMF and the participation process itself (Saner and Guilherme, 2007), several actors opted to join the PRSP process, reckoning that PRSPs could present genuine opportunities for like-minded organizations to come together and influence macroeconomic policies at the country level.
 The PRSP process - many have felt - could provide an entry point for alternative policy advice, while the PRSP social dialogue component may offer opportunities to assert influence in the policy debate and to take up significant roles in the monitoring, implementation and assessment of the policy impact of poverty reduction strategies.

-The Decent Work agenda
+The Decent Work Agenda

-In an effort to reframe the poverty debate and to reposition the place of work in society, ILO has devised a 'powerful tool in selecting the path to the attainment of the interrelated goals and human http://web.worldbank.org/WBSITE/EXTERNAL/TOPICS/EXTPOVERTY/ EXTPRS/0,,contentMDK:21325555~menuPK:384207~pagePK:148956~piP K:216618~theSitePK:384201,00.html (last access 2 May 2008).
+In an effort to reframe the poverty debate and to reposition the place of work in society, ILO has devised a "powerful tool in selecting the path to the attainment of the interrelated goals and human development outcomes of the Millennium Declaration" (ILO, 2003a: 7).
+This powerful tool is the Decent Work Agenda.